-The focus on electricity deregulation waned considerably after the price spikes, rolling blackouts, and utility bankruptcies that accompanied California's energy crisis in 2000-2001,1 and as other states experienced similar challenges.
+The focus on electricity deregulation waned considerably after the price spikes, rolling blackouts, and utility bankruptcies that accompanied California's energy crisis in 2000-20011, and as other states experienced similar challenges.
 By the early to mid-2000s, some states had repealed electric choice laws or otherwise pulled back such efforts, while others stayed the course, hoping to capture the potential benefits of deregulation.
 A third group of states had little choice on changing direction, since power plants had been spun off from utilities to other companies, as required under the deregulation legislation.

 While there was considerable media coverage of state deregulation activity up through the mid-2000s, there has been little research on recent experiences.
-Since the U.S. has been experiencing a cycle of low prices for natural gas (which is a major fuel source for electricity generation) and wholesale power, there has been renewed interest in some states, including Michigan, to look at deregulation again in an effort to increase competition and reduce prices for more customers.
-Michigan's administration and legislature have sought input on whether Michigan should revisit its market structure, including the 10 percent cap on electric customer choice instituted in 2008.
-As a backdrop, Gov. Rick Snyder has called for energy decisions that provide for reliability, affordability, and environmental protection.
+Since we have been experiencing a cycle of low prices for natural gas (which is a major fuel source for electricity generation) and wholesale power, there has been renewed interest in some states, including Michigan, to look at deregulation again in an effort to increase competition and reduce prices for more customers.
+Michigan lawmakers have sought input on whether the state should revisit its market structure, including the 10 percent cap on electric customer choice instituted in 2008.
+As a backdrop, Governor Rick Snyder has called for energy decisions that provide for reliability, affordability, and environmental protection.
 He wants the state's energy policies to be adaptable-a "no regrets" approach.

-Many of the deregulated states now have at least a decade of experience, which can help to inform the policy debate in Michigan.
-Accordingly, PSC was asked by Consumers Energy and DTE Energy to review key deregulated states through the lens of:
+Many of the deregulated states now have at least a decade of experience to review.
+PSC was asked by Consumers Energy and DTE Energy to review the experiences of a handful deregulated states to identify lessons or issues that might help inform the policy debate in Michigan.
+PSC chose Texas, Illinois, Montana, and New Jersey.